-Agency: Governor's Office of Planning and Research, in partnership with relevant agencies
+Agency: Governor's Office of Planning and Research; Planning and Policy, in partnership with relevant agencies

-Goal 3, E3: Support the safety and continuity of care for patients/residents at licensed facilities during heat-related emergencies.
+Support the safety and continuity of care for patients/residents and workforce at licensed facilities during heat-related emergencies.

-• During a heat-related emergency, the License and Certification Program's response activities include advising health care facilities on caring for patients/residents during extreme heat conditions, monitoring of heat-related unusual occurrences reported by health care facilities until resolved, and investigation of patient/resident heat-related complaints.
+• During a heat-related emergency, the Department of Public Health's Licensing and Certification Program's response activities include advising health care facilities on caring for patients/residents during extreme heat conditions, monitoring of heat-related unusual occurrences reported by health care facilities until resolved, and investigation of patient/resident heat-related complaints.

-Goal 3, E4: Support grants to local, regional, and tribal governments for climate adaptation and resilience planning activities.
+Support grants to local, regional, and tribal governments for climate adaptation and resilience planning activities.